-The prices of products listed on online shopping sites like Amazon or Flipkart vary every single day and here’s a simple Google Docs based solution to help you keep track of these price fluctuations via email.
-You can put the items you wish to buy in a Google Spreadsheet and if Amazon is offering some discount on one of your tracked products, you would get an email alert and thus never miss that deal again.
+The prices of products listed on online shopping sites like Amazon vary every single day and Google Docs can help you keep track of these price fluctuations via email.
+Just put the items that you wish to buy from Amazon in a Google Spreadsheet and it will do the rest.
+If the price of product drops on Amazon, you get an email alert and will thus never miss that deal again.

 Track Amazon Prices with Google Docs

-Here’s how you can setup the price tracker inside your Google Docs:
+Here’s how you can set up the price tracker inside Google Docs:

 - From the Price Tracker menu, choose the Initialize option and say “Accept” when asked for authorization.
 The script is open-source and no one else will have access to any of your data.

 - Go to the Price Tracker menu again and this time choose the Start Tracking option.
-Price tracking is now active and you may close the Google Sheet.
+Price tracking is now active, it will run in the background and you may close the Google Sheet.

 You’ll get an email within a minute or two listing the current prices of the products that you have added in the Google Sheet.
-The sheet will then send you a daily digest (see sample email) of the product prices with visual hints on how the prices have changed since the last update.
+The sheet will then send you a daily email digest (see sample email) of the product whose prices have changed since the last update.

 Also, you can add new Amazon URLs, or delete existing products, from the Google sheet and the script will automatically pick the changes in the next run.
 And if you ever wish to stop receiving those email alerts, just choose the Stop Tracking option from the Price Tracker menu in the same Google sheet.

-Internally, the Google Script uses Amazon’s Product Advertising API to fetch the latest prices of Amazon products while in the case of Flipkart, the prices are extracted from the Meta and Open Graph tags of their pages.
-The tool cannot track prices of Kindle ebooks since Amazon’s API doesn’t offer pricing information for Kindle titles via their API.
+Internally, the Google Script uses Amazon’s Product Advertising API to fetch the latest prices of Amazon products.
+The tool cannot however track prices of Kindle ebooks since Amazon’s API doesn’t offer pricing information for Kindle titles via their API.